nicenemo/zmk_unicode_headers/README.md

 ## Why this project?

-Working with Unicode in C/C++ can be tedious – you have to remember the exact code‑point values, and maintaining a manual list is error‑prone.
-This script automates the entire process:

-1. **Download** After downloading the latest UCD files manually (`Blocks.txt`, `UnicodeData.txt`) from the official Unicode website.
-You are ready to go.
-   Automating this failed even with spoofing the user agent headers.
-2. **Parse** the data into a convenient mapping of block → start/end code points and CP → name.
-3. **Generate** a header per block that contains one macro per character, complete with comments showing the glyph (if printable) and its canonical name.
+Working with Unicode in C/C++ often requires manually looking up and maintaining exact code-point values, which is tedious and error-prone.
+This script automates the entire process and now provides C macros that are both clean and short.

+1.  **Data Source:** The script uses the modern **`unicodedataplus`** Python package to pull all official Unicode Character Database (UCD) information, including character names, code points, and block definitions, ensuring it is always up-to-date with the latest standard.
+2.  **Abbreviation:** A multi-layered abbreviation process sanitizes the long, verbose Unicode character names into macros that are suitable for use in restricted identifier environments.
+3.  **Generate:** A single C/C++ header is generated for every Unicode block, ready to be dropped into any project.

-The result is a set of headers you can drop straight into any C/C++ project and use constants like `UC_EMOJI_RED_HEART` or `UC_GREEK_CAPITAL_LETTER_ALPHA`.
+The result is a set of headers you can use constants like `UC_MA_DS_CAPITAL_C` (for `DOUBLE-STRUCK CAPITAL C` in the Mathematical Alphanumeric Symbols block) or `UC_LA_SMALL_A` (for `LATIN SMALL LETTER A`).

-The aimed use is urob's ZMK unicode extention.

 ---